mehrankmlf/Amadeus/README.md

 You don't need to install Anything manually, Alamofire will install  Automatically when You Run the project for the first time.

+Calling API requires API_Key from the Amadeus website.

 ## API
 - [AMADEUS](https://developers.amadeus.com/)